Any kind of wood cutting tool is useless without an appropriate saw blade.

 These saw blades are designed to be used for ripping as well as for cross-cutting.

-There are four ATB teeth and one FT per group of 5 teeth.
+If you look closely, you will see that there are four ATB teeth and one FT per group of 5 teeth.

-Triple Chip Grind (TCG)
+Triple chip grind (TCG)

 If you need to cut hard materials such as MDF or laminates, you need a TCG saw blade.